w1redch4d/Artfuscator/README.md

 Create your C source file in the project's root directory (e.g. `hewwo.c`), and in the same directory, run `make <target> IMG=<filename> ARCH=<architecture>` (e.g. `make hewwo IMG=etc/niko-grey.png`).
 The final binary is compiled in the `dist` folder.

 Note that `IMG` must point to a single-channel greyscale image (mode L).

+## TODO Fixes
+- argc and argv doesn't work correctly
+- windows support with portable executable
+- crossplatform build support
+- detailed explanation on how it works

 ## Examples